john-cd/rust_howto/src/categories/encoding/complex.md

 [![byteorder][c-byteorder-badge]][c-byteorder]{{hi:byteorder}} [![cat-encoding][cat-encoding-badge]][cat-encoding]{{hi:Encoding}}{{hi:Little endian}}{{hi:Byte order}}

 [`byteorder`][c-byteorder]⮳ can reverse the significant bytes of structured data.
-This may be necessary when receiving information over the network, such that bytes received are from another system.
+This may be necessary when receiving information over the network, when bytes received are from another system.

 ```rust,editable
 {{#include ../../../deps/tests/categories/encoding/endian_byte.rs:example}}